Shubhangi-kale227/YouFrame/README.md

 Step 5.Right click on 'index.jsp' choose Run option in tha Run as Server .

-Your webpade is launch on your localhost:8080
+Your webpage is launch on your localhost:8080